-With the pandemic still spreading rapidly in our community and the recent world political climate, it’s easy to forget that human beings thrive on genuine connection.
+In a world that seems to be more and more divided every day, it’s easy to forget that human beings thrive on genuine connection.
 Mutual understanding, especially in challenging times, helps us to get through difficulties together.
 What follows is a real story that reminds us to always look for common ground even if we all come from different walks of life.

 Story of the WWI Christmas Eve Truce